squid-cache/squid-cache.github.io/Technology/WPAD/DNS.rst

 == Implementation Issues ==

- * Some have reported (Amos?) that various WPAD implementations require the WPAD host name to match one or more of the listed domains in the DNS domain search list.
+ * Some have reported that various WPAD implementations require the WPAD host name to match one or more of the listed domains in the DNS domain search list.
 This is unverified but please consider ensuring the wpad domain exists in the DNS search list.
   * If the IP resolves to host-x-x-x-x.pop1.isp.net, and the WPAD DNS name is wpad.isp.net, make sure "isp.net" is configured in the DNS search list.
   * If the IP resolves to host-x.x.x.x.pop1.isp.net, and the WPAD DNS name is wpad.pop1.isp.net, having "isp.net" in the DNS search list may not be enough.